Would you like to learn how to professionally answer certain interview questions? Read on!

 Interview Questions 7: What is the title of the personal development book you read last?

-This is one of my favourite questions.
+This is one of my favorite questions.
 If you are asked this question and you give an answer like “10 Ways to Find Your Dream Husband”, you need a psychiatrist.
 Find books that enhance your competencies as a person and as a professional.
-Books that help to enhance your self awareness are the kinds of books we are referring to here.
+Books that help to enhance your self-awareness are the kinds of books we are referring to here.
 Examples of authors to watch out for here are Jack Canfield, Brian Tracy, Mark Victor Hansen and so on.

 Interview Questions 8: What is your work style?